y1yang0/yarrow/README.md

 # yarrow

 ## Preface
-This is my graduation project, it still work in progress.
+This is my graduation project, it still works in progress.
 I intend to write an optimizing JIT compiler for HotSpot VM.
 Thanks to [JEP243](http://openjdk.java.net/jeps/243) JVMCI, I can easily plug a compiler into JVM at runtime with `-XX:+EnableJVMCI -XX:+UseJVMCICompiler -Djvmci.Compiler=yarrow` options.
-Since JVMCI is an experimental feature and it only exposes its services to Graal compiler backend, which is a default implementation of JVMCI, I have to hack it so that JVMCI services can be exported to my yarrow module.
+Since JVMCI is an experimental feature, it only exposes its services to Graal compiler backend, which is a default implementation of JVMCI, I have to hack it so that JVMCI services can be exported to my yarrow module.
 For the sake of the simplicity, I just modify the `module-info.java` from JVMCI module and rebuild entire JDK.
 Back to my project, yarrow is highly inspired by Client Compiler for